-Why Do Massachusetts Utilities and Program Administrators Support Energy Efficiency Programs?
+Why Do Massachusetts Utilities and Energy Efficiency Service Providers Support Energy Efficiency Programs?

 February 14, 2017

-Have you ever been in the lighting aisle and seen a sticker next to an ENERGY STAR® certified light bulb saying “special pricing brought to you by [a utility or other energy efficiency program administrator]”?
-These utilities and program administrators are offering price discounts on these bulbs to encourage energy efficiency.
+Have you ever been in the lighting aisle and seen a sticker next to an ENERGY STAR® certified light bulb saying "special pricing brought to you by the Sponsors of Mass Save®”?
+These utilities and energy efficiency service providers are offering price discounts on these bulbs to encourage energy efficiency.

 Since utilities are in the business of selling electricity, you might expect them to encourage customers to use more energy.
-On the contrary, many utilities across the U.S. are actually asking customers to save energy, and have collaborated with other energy efficiency program administrators to develop programs like Mass Save® that help customers increase the energy efficiency of their homes and apartments.
-So why are Massachusetts utilities and other program administrators supporting these programs?
+On the contrary, many utilities across the U.S. are actually asking customers to save energy, and have collaborated with other energy efficiency service providers to develop programs that help customers increase the energy efficiency of their homes and apartments.
+So why are the Sponsors of Mass Save supporting these programs?

-Thanks to the Green Communities Act of 2008, Massachusetts utilities and other program administrators that sponsor Mass Save are required by the state to provide energy efficiency services to their customers.
+Thanks to the Green Communities Act of 2008, Massachusetts utilities and energy efficiency service providers that sponsor Mass Save are required by the state to provide energy efficiency programs to their customers.
 The Mass Save sponsors have annual energy efficiency goals, and those that are utilities are financially incentivized to reach these goals each year.
 However, the sponsors of Mass Save aren't providing energy efficiency services to their customers just because they have to.
 There are several additional motivating factors, including opportunities for utilities to operate more cost-effectively and for all the program sponsors to provide savings to their customers.

 Electricity demand has been increasing across the United States.
 According to data from the U.S. Energy Information Administration, residential electricity use increased almost 29% in Massachusetts between 1990 and 2014.
 A main reason for the rising residential electricity consumption across the country is that changing technology has brought more widespread use of home appliances and electronic devices.